-Silver nanowire (Ag NWs) electrodes, with accurate controllable resistance R via tuning geometry, have received much attention as the crucial components in various electronic devices, such as flexible circuits^{1-4}, organic solar cells^{5,6}, and touch panels^{7-9}.
-The common methods of patterning Ag NWs electrodes is photolithography, inkjet or printed technology^{10-13}.
-In particular, femtosecond laser direct writing (FsLDW), including multiphoton absorption induced photoreduction or photodynamic assembly of silver nanoparticles (Ag NPs), is used to build Ag NWs for engineered patterns in two and three dimensions with submicron resolution^{14-17}.
-This method is widely used in the preparation of various optoelectronic devices^{14,16,18,19}.
-However, the reported Ag NWs built by the FsLDW are all composed of aggregates
+Silver nanowire (Ag NWs) electrodes, with accurate controllable resistance R via tuning geometry, have received much attention as the crucial components in various electronic devices, such as flexible circuits1-4, organic solar cells, and touch panels7-9.
+The common means of patterned Ag NWs electrodes is photolithography, inkjet or printed technology10-13.
+In particular, femtosecond laser direct writing (FsLDW), including multi-photon absorption induced photoreduction or photodynamic assembly of silver nanoparticles (Ag NPs), are used to build Ag NWs for engineered patterns in two and three dimensions with submicron resolution14-17.
+This method is widely used in the preparation of various optoelectronic devices14,16,18,19.
+However, the reported Ag NWs built by the FsLDW are all composed of aggregates of much smaller Ag NPs with void or polymer inclusions, which leads to poor conductivity.
+In our previous study, we have systematically fabricated the patterned Ag NWs electrodes with the designed resistance by FsLDW.

-1Guangdong Provincial Key Laboratory of Optical Fiber Sensing and Communications, Institute of Photonics Technology, Jinan University, Guangzhou 511443, China; 2Laboratory of Organic NanoPhotonics and CAS Key Laboratory of Bio-Inspired Materials and Interfacial Science, Technical Institute of Physics and Chemistry, Chinese Academy of Sciences, Beijing 100190, China; 3School of Future Technologies, University of Chinese Academy of Sciences, Yanqihu Campus, Beijing 101407, China.
+Guangdong Provincial Key Laboratory of Optical Fiber Sensing and Communications, Institute of Photonics Technology, Jinan University, 855 East Xingye Avenue, Panyu District, Guangzhou, 511443, P. R. China; Laboratory of Organic NanoPhotonics and CAS Key Laboratory of Bio-Inspired Materials and Interfacial Science, Technical Institute of Physics and Chemistry, Chinese Academy of Sciences, No. 29, Zhongguancun East Road, Beijing, 100190, P. R. China; School of Future Technologies, University of Chinese Academy of Sciences, Yanqihu Campus, Huaibei Town, Huaibei Zhuang, Huairou District, Beijing, 101407, P. R. China Received: